trishalanglois/byob/README.md

 ## Description

 Build Your Own Backend is a backend project that takes data from two separate databases - countries and deaths in said countries - and combines them into one dataset.
+The database is built using PostgreSQL.
 From there, the data is seeded into two separate tables, which are used for endpoints that a frontend user can hit in order to gather and display the data.
+The data is hosted on a server built with Node.js and Express, which allows the user to interact with the data using `GET`, `POST` and `DELETE`.

 ## Tech Stack
 * Node.js